Purdue-CS193/homework-0-Packersfan6/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+# Saahil's First CS193 Homework

+## My Favorite Things About CS193!
+- Taught by Students!
+- Helps us with skills not taught in CS classes at Purdue!
+- Super fun!!